DQNEO/php-fluent-simplelogger/README.md

 # a Simle Fluent Logger for PHP

-**fluent-simple-logger** is a PHP library to record events to fluentd from a PHP application.
+a PHP library to record events to fluentd

 ## Requirements